Africa from A to Z: Fast facts on the 55 states | Brand South Africa

 HERITAGE

-- Born in Swaziland: British actor Richard E Grant, who has appeared in Withnail and I, Corpse Bride and Downton Abbey.
+► Born in Swaziland: British actor Richard E Grant, who starred in Withnail and I, Corpse Bride and Downton Abbey.

 TANZANIA